OSC/ood-documentation/source/installation/cluster-config-schema.rst

           script_wrapper: "module restore\nmodule load ondemand-vnc\n%s"

 .. warning::
-  Quick warning: be aware that the YAML requires the use of spaces as indentation characters, tabs are not permitted by `the YAML spec`_.
+  Quick warning: be aware that YAML requires the use of spaces as indentation characters, tabs are not permitted by `the YAML spec`_.

 .. _the YAML spec: http://yaml.org/spec/1.2/spec.html#id2777534